 Here’s how to add your video:

-- Create a 30 second video that speaks to your audience.
+- Create a 30 second video for sales, that speaks to your audience.
 Who do you help, What problem do you solve.
 How do you solve it.

 - Go to the LinkedIn mobile app